Doomben Cup

 The Doomben Cup is a Brisbane Racing Club Group 1 Thoroughbred horse race for horses three years old and older, run under Weight for Age conditions over a distance of 2000 metres at Doomben Racecourse, Brisbane, Australia during the Queensland Winter Racing Carnival.
 Total prize money is A$1,000,000.

 History

 The race was first held in 1933 as a principal race won by Pentheus in a time of 2.05.7 over the 10 furlongs.

 Among the outstanding stayers to win the Doomben Cup in its early years include Bernborough in 1946.
 The New Zealand bred Rough Habit won the race three times from 1991–1993.
-The only dual winners are Earlwood (1959–1960) and Scenic Shot (2009 and 2011).
+The only dual winners are Earlwood (1959–1960), Scenic Shot (2009 and 2011) and Huetor (2022–2023).

 Only two horses have won the Doomben Cup-Brisbane Cup double: